Kora (West African harp)

 The courses take place in groups, according to the level of the students.
 With the help of the instructor, you can acquire a good instrument.

 Mamadou Drame belongs to a sixth generation of griots (storyteller-musicians who narrate tales).
 He comes from Casamance, situated in the south of Senegal, where his father taught him to play the kora.
 Later on, he moved to Dakar and studied at the Music Academy for four years; there he started to teach the kora.
 Ever since living in Belgium, he has been a part of various projects, like his own band Medra-Jaly, the Seco duo (with Tister Ikomo), performing with Gueladio Ba or playing with jazz musicians like Chris Joris and Sal La Rocca.

-Come and discover this course during the free meeting session on Tuesday 22 September 2020, from 6 to 7 pm.
+Come and discover this course during the free try-out session on Thursday 23 September 2021, from 6 to 7 pm.

 Group class (5 classes/cycle)

 - Beginners: 18:00 – 19:00